NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_output.rst

 Output Reference
 ===============================
-After a run of the MDTF framework is completed, the output can be found in the output/work directory that is indicated in the runtime_config.jsonc file that is passed as a command-line argument.
+After a run of the MDTF framework is completed, the output can be found in the output/work directory that is indicated in the :code-rst:`runtime_config.jsonc` file that is passed as a command-line argument.
 The default setting is normally :code-rst:`"../wkdir".` In this section, we will take a look into such an output directory and explain the structure as well as the files within.